Yash-programmerr/Hire-Signal/ReadME.md

 The frontend runs at `http://localhost:5173` and communicates with the FastAPI service at `http://localhost:8000/api`.

-## Add files manually or from the Dataset Library section and rank Candidates against a specific JD.
+## 3.Add files manually or from the Dataset Library section and rank Candidates against a specific JD.

-## Happy Ranking :)
+## 4.Happy Ranking :)

-## API workflow
+## 5.API workflow

 1. `POST /api/rankings` uploads the candidates JSONL, job description, and optional YAML metadata.
 2. `GET /api/rankings/{job_id}/status` reports live background-job progress.